The Word Frequency Counter

 One can copy a few thousand words from the dictionary; the end product is alphabetic gibberish.
 The metric should be how many good words have been added to the manuscript.

-- Convey meaning and do it in the fewest number
+- Convey meaning, evoke emotion, and do it in the fewest number

 - Are power words not soft words